rma010101/AI-ML-Capstone-Project/Project Doc.md

 To prepare for the correlation analysis, the remaining categorical features (‘town’, ‘flat_type’, and ‘storey_range’) are converted into numerical data types.
 The ‘town’ feature, which has a larger number of categories, will additionally be one-hot encoded later in preparation for machine learning.

 To identify features that are correlated with the resale price, a heat map is generated.
 The features ‘flat_type’ and ‘floor_area_sqm’ show strong positive correlations with ‘resale_price’, while ‘lease_remaining’ and ‘storey_range’ exhibit moderate positive correlations.
-Interestingly, the ‘town’ feature has a weak negative correlation index of –0.045 (refer to figure below).
+Interestingly, the ‘town’ feature has a weak negative correlation index of –0.045 (refer to heatmap below).

 This is unexpected as the graphs of mean resale prices across towns indicate that some towns command a premium.
 One possible explanation for this could be outliers or anomalies in the data that affect the correlation coefficient.
 A few towns with extremely high or low prices might distort the overall correlation.